luisassardo/luisassardo/README.md

 **Security researcher & digital threat analyst based in Germany.**

-I explore hostile digital environments, threat intelligence, and their impact on society — building tools and writing about what I find along the way.
+I explore hostile digital environments, threat intelligence, and their impact on society.
+Now starting to build tools and writing about what I find along the way.

 ---